Listen audio version

 Taxation is a complicated subject.
 Taxes are categorized into direct taxes and indirect taxes.
-Direct Tax is the tax that people directly pay to the government, for example, income tax.
-Indirect Tax is something which the people indirectly pay to the government through the medium of manufacturers and distributors, for example, VAT, CST.
+Direct Tax is the tax people directly pay to the government, such as income tax.

-There are multiple types of taxes on the indirect tax domain, However, VAT and CST form the main taxes which most people will be familiar with.
-Many people may even think that VAT and CST are the same.
-However, there is a spring difference between these two terms.
+There are multiple types of taxes in the indirect tax domain.
+However, VAT and CST form the central taxes, which most people will be familiar with.

-The difference between VAT and CST is that VAT is a type of indirect tax that is imposed at multiple phases of production or distribution, while CST is an indirect tax that is imposed on sales conducted between states i.e. interstate sales.
+The difference between VAT and CST is that VAT is a type of indirect tax imposed at multiple production or distribution phases.
+At the same time, CST is an indirect tax levied on sales conducted between states, i.e., interstate sales.

 However, the above is not the only difference.
-A comparison between both the terms on certain parameters can shed light on subtle aspects:
+A comparison between both the terms on specific parameters can shed light on subtle aspects:

 Parameter of Comparison | VAT | CST |